microsoft/FeatureManagement-Dotnet/README.md

 We can see that the `AccountIdFilter` requires an object that implements `IAccountContext` to be provided to be able to evalute the state of a feature.
 When using this feature filter, the caller needs to make sure that the passed in object implements `IAccountContext`.

+**Note:** Only a single feature filter interface can be implemented by a single type.
+Trying to add a feature filter that implements more than a single feature filter interface will result in an `ArgumentException`.

 ### Built-In Feature Filters

 There a few feature filters that come with the `Microsoft.FeatureManagement` package.
 These feature filters are not added automatically, but can be referenced and registered as soon as the package is registered.